nimitmk7/pytemplate/README.md

 python src/mail_ai_app/main.py
 ```

-Users will be prompted to enter how many emails to process.
+After running the application, you will be prompted to enter how many emails to process.
+Upon completion, an `email_spam_analysis.csv` file will be generated containing columns: `mail_id`, `Pct_spam`, `subject`, and `date`.
-Please ensure that `credentials.json` and `token.json` are locally available for Gmail API authentication.

 ## Features

-- **Thread Management**: Create, retrieve, list, and delete conversation threads.
-- **Model Management**: Update thread models dynamically.
-- **Messaging**: Post a message and get AI-generated responses.
-- **Provider Integration**: Plugs into Gemini API (extensible to other providers).
-- **Error Handling**: Raises `ValueError` for invalid operations.
-- **Extensible Design**: Easily swap in new providers or repositories.
+- Crawl Gmail inbox emails using the Gmail client.
+- Send each email content to the AI conversation client to predict spam probability.
+- Aggregate and export the analysis results to a CSV file for further inspection.

 ## Running Tests